griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/05_shotgrid_tool.md

 Some tools you create for Griptape will require various Python dependencies - other libraries that they need to operate correctly.
 ShotGrid is one of those tools - it requires the [ShotGrid library](git+https://github.com/shotgunsoftware/python-api.git), available from GitHub.

 Griptape allows you to easily include these requirements by adding them to a `requirements.txt` file, located inside your tool folder.
 You will then import the required dependency _inside the method where it's used_.
-Wel'll cover that in more detail later.
+We'll cover that in more detail later.

 1. Select the `shotgrid_tool` folder and choose **Right Mouse Button** -> **New File..**
 2. Name the new file `requirements.txt`